Manufacturers Struggle with Build versus Buy for Their MES and What Are the Core 4 Elements

 Reality: Software developers must make assumptions about business operations to create data models that work for MES functions.
 These assumptions never align perfectly with actual business needs.

-Myth: Integration is a Core Function
+Myth: Integration Is a Core Function

 Reality: While important, ERP integration typically occurs 6–12 months after initial MES implementation.
 It's extended functionality, not core.